 St Ternan’s seeks to encourage the many ways that members and friends of the congregation offer their time and treasure to various charities and aid groups.
 We are generally happy to help advertise fund raising activities for the good causes dear to your heart.
 This can include anything from displaying a poster to helping sponsor a walk or sporting event, to offering you a table in the Hall after church at which you might sell home bakes.
 Check with a member of the Vestry to know more.

-Beyond charitable giving, there are four main ways in which the community of St Ternan’s seeks to be of service to others.
+Beyond charitable giving, here are some of the ways in which the community of St Ternan’s seeks to be of service to others.
 You can learn about them here

 The Green Shoots Trust was established by the bequest of our much loved previous Rector, Rev’d Canon Lisa Eunson.
 You can click through to see the good work we are partnering with GST to do amongst local schools and with our own young people, children and infants.
 Currently the Green Shoots Trust is partnering with Number One Banchory to support secondary students and young adults in need of extra support.

 The Astonishing Community is beginning to take root here in Banchory.
 At one level this is a virtual community run by our rector, Canon Lynsay.
 Here at St Ternan’s we are reflecting on how we might better include those with mental health concerns, neurological and/or learning differences/disabilities and those who care for them.
 We are at the beginning of a journey that we hope will challenge us to grow in the likeness of Christ.
 Our first steps include the creation of worship resources for non-verbal worshippers and offering replenishment days for carers – keep your eye on our blog for more news.